mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 provided as standard is a laser pointer; a set of iron sights is provided but most owners never use them.
-Safety devices are limited to the usual grip and magazine safeties, with a manual safe/semi-auto/full- auto selector, oversized to facilitate rapid action.
+Safety devices are limited to the usual grip and magazine safeties, with a manual safe/semi-auto/full-auto selector, oversized to facilitate rapid action.
 If an ambush or emergency requires maximum response, the user can yank the selector all the way and instantly let rip, taking the time to select semi-automatic if precision